GSA/fpki-guides/_announcements/01_apple_common_removal.md

 | Yosemite (10.10) |  iOS8 | |
 | Mavericks (10.9) |  iOS7 | |

-When Apple removes COMMON via an Operating System update, government users of all iOS, macOS, and tvOS versions above will receive errors.
-Errors will occur in the following scenarios:
+When this occurs, government users of these iOS, macOS, and tvOS versions will receive errors when encountering instances of a Federal PKI CA-issued certificate.

-1. Performing smartcard logon to the government networks using PIV credentials
-2. Authenticating to the government virtual private network endpoints (VPNs) using PIV credentials
+A government user will receive an error on government-furnished equipment if any of the following are true:

+1. Use of a PIV credential to log in to a government network
+2. Use of a PIV credential to authenticate to a government Virtual Private Network (VPN) endpoint <!--Is "endpoint" needed here?-->
-3. Authenticating to the government internet facing authentication and collaboration portals
+3. When authenticating to an internet-facing, government authentication and collaboration portal
-4. Browsing with Safari, Chrome, Edge, or Internet Explorer browsers to a government **intranet** website that has a TLS/SSL certificate issued by a Federal PKI CA that validates to COMMMON.
+4. When browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate<!--If it's FPKI CA-issued, then it validates to COMMON...?-->
-5. Opening an email in Apple Mail or Microsoft Outlook that was digitally signed using a certificate issued by a Federal PKI CA that validates to COMMON.
+5. When opening an email in Apple Mail or Microsoft Outlook that was digitally signed using a Federal PKI CA-issued certificate
-6. Opening a Microsoft Office document that was digitally signed with a certificate issued by a Federal PKI CA that validates to COMMON.
+6. When opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate

 {% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}

-This change will also impact partner users that rely on COMMON.
-For example, a Department of Defense employee sending a digitally signed email to a business partner.
+This change will also impact federal agency's partners that rely on COMMON&mdash;for example, a Department of Defense employee sending a digitally signed email to a business partner. <!--"For example," in this case, can't start a new sentence.
+This instance would be a sentence fragment (no verb).
+I know LaChelle did this with MS Hot Topic, but it's incorrect.-->

-You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment by following the guidance in this announcement.
+You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

+{% include alert-info.html content="The following procedures are intended for network engineers." %}

 ## What Should I Do?

 To limit the impact to your agency, you'll need to install COMMON as a trusted root certificate on all government-furnished, Apple devices.
-Several, but not all methods are presented below.
-This announcement will be updated as additional methods of redistributing COMMON are identified.
+Several methods for installing COMMON are given below. <!--We say above that this announcement will be updated.
+No need to repeat that.-->

-{% include alert-warning.html content="You should never install a root certificate without verifying it.
-The attributes below will be referenced in the following installation guidance to help verify the authenticity of your downloaded copy of COMMON." %}
+{% include alert-warning.html content="You should never install a root certificate without verifying it." %}

+You can use the following certificate details to verify that your downloaded copy of the COMMON root certificate is authentic:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |